Latest Blog Posts

 For the past two years I've been working with the team at Eureka!
 The National Children's Museum in Halifax on their flagship £2m All About Me gallery.
 Supported by the Wellcome Trust among other major funders, the gallery helps children learn about themselves and their bodies in a fun and interactive way with a focus on learning through play.
 My role as Evaluation Consultant involved leading on front-end and formative evaluation with key target audiences to ensure the exhibition reflected their needs, and subsequently working with teachers and pupils after the exhibition opened to identify the impact on both them and the museum of working in this way.

 It's been a great learning curve for all concerned and the resulting exhibition has had some fantastic feedback from funders, professional colleagues and most importantly from the visitors themselves.
 Some of this success is undoubtedly down to the open and committed approach the team took to consulting with their audiences.
 I've been reflecting on the consultation process and trying to identify the factors that made it work.
-These are my top seven.
+These are my top six.

 The Eureka! team were fully committed to consultation from the start.
 I was very lucky to be pushing at an open door - everyone on the team, from the chief executive and project director to the front of house enablers and volunteers, understood the purpose of consultation and why it was so important to the organisation's mission and its business case.
 I didn't have to try to convince anyone of what I was trying to do, which is a great position to be in as an evaluator as I could concentrate my time on developing the process in the knowledge that I was free to question and challenge existing ideas.
 Commitment also meant that the organisation had allocated all-important time and funding to the consultation process.